 Our Upcoming Events

-Bicycle Paths (Class 1) are paved rights-of-way completely separated from streets.
-Bicycle paths are often located along waterfronts, creeks, railroad rights-of-way or freeways with a limited number of cross streets and driveways.
+Bike Paths (Class 1) are paved rights-of-way completely separated from streets.
+Bike paths are often located along waterfronts, creeks, railroad rights-of-way or freeways with a limited number of cross streets and driveways.
 These paths are typically shared with pedestrians and often called mixed-use paths.

-Bicycle Routes (Class 3) designate preferred streets for bicycle travel using lanes shared with motor vehicles.
-While the only required treatment is signage, bicycle routes are designated because they are suitable for sharing with motor vehicles and provide better connectivity than other streets.
+Bike Routes (Class 3) are streets designated for bicycle travel and shared with motor vehicles.
+While the only required treatment is signage, streets are designated as bike routes because they are suitable for sharing with motor vehicles and provide better connectivity than other streets.

-- Arterial Bicycle Routes (Class 3A): On some arterial streets, bicycle lanes are not feasible, and parallel streets do not provide adequate connectivity.
-These streets may be designed to promote shared use with lower posted speed limits (preferably 25 mph), shared lane bicycle stencils (“sharrows”), wide curb lanes, and signage.
+Arterial Bike Routes (Class 3A) are installed on arterial streets where bike lanes are not feasible, and parallel streets do not provide adequate connectivity.
+These streets may be designed to promote shared use with lower posted speed limits (preferably 25 mph), shared lane bicycle markings (“sharrows”), and signage.

 What is a sharrow?

 Sharrows are pavement markings that indicate shared-use lanes.
 The markings are intended to encourage bicyclists to ride clear of the “door zone” and to alert motorists to expect bicyclists to occupy the full lane.
 For more information about sharrows, For more information about sharrows, please read the Sharrow FAQ flyer.